shhossain/computer_science/README.md

 These tell what the operating system really does

 ### Operating system as a resource manager
-the operating system is there to manage all the pieces of a complex system.
+The operating system is there to manage all the pieces of a complex system.
 Modern computers consist of processors, memories, timers, disks, mice, network interfaces, printers, and a wide variety of other devices.
 In the bottom-up view, the job of the operating system is to provide for an orderly and controlled allocation of the processors, memories, and I/O devices among the various programs wanting them.